scratchspec/scratchspec.github.io/README.md

 * **Accurately porting Scratch to run natively on other platforms**
   * It could help efforts to make Scratch available on platforms that aren't web-based (if any).
   * @OceanIsEndless, the initial creator of this specification, has a lot of wild ideas on their mind regarding Scratch.
 Their ideas are likely not at all worth their time, but writing this spec will allow them to try doing interesting things such as creating a Scratch to [Desmos](https://www.desmos.com/calculator) packager, or porting Scratch to the [Wii](https://en.wikipedia.org/wiki/Wii).
 A bit ambitious, yes, and absolutely crazy—but a specification like this could aid projects like these and more.
 It can help ensure compatibility and easy coding.
+  * It could help this super cool rapidly-developing [3DS port](https://github.com/NateXS/Scratch-3DS), though the spec may not be done before contributors  over there figure out how Scratch works for themselves anyway. :)
 * **Recreating parts of Scratch (blocks, scripts) for demonstration**
   * For educational reasons, one might want to recreate the behavior of certain parts of Scratch without the full force of the Scratch editor on hand.
 This spec will eventually provide information ranging from exact block behaviors to full-on runtime execution, making understanding the way each part of Scratch works simple.
 * **Improving Scratch in the future while keeping it 100% compatible**